Exponential backoff

 Make uses exponential backoff to automatically schedule scenario reruns with increasing time delays.
 The scenario reruns trigger when a module in the scenario outputs:

-The time delays between the scenario reruns are:
+The time delays between the scenario reruns depend on whether incomplete executions are enabled or not:

 Note

-Until Make disables scheduling the scenario, the scenario follows the run schedule in addition to the exponential backoff reruns.
+Until Make disables scheduling the scenario, the scenario follows the run schedule in addition to the exponential backoff reruns (though there are exceptions).

-If you want Make to wait with scheduling the next scenario runs until the reruns finish, enable sequential processing in scenario settings.
+If you want Make to wait to schedule the next scenario runs until the reruns finish, enable sequential processing in scenario settings.

 If you enable the option to store incomplete executions in the scenario settings, Make stores the scenario run in incomplete executions.